 As the weather turns cooler and we start to head indoors, it becomes more important than ever to create a space that feels good to us.
-And at KIM+ONO, we know intimately about making your space a sanctuary.
+And at KIM+ONO, we know intimately about how to make your home a sanctuary.
 That’s exactly how we approached our kimono store when it opened on Grant Avenue in Chinatown, San Francisco in 2018.
-When we brought our brick and mortar store to our neighborhood, we wanted it to feel like a respite.
+When we brought our brick-and-mortar store to our neighborhood, we wanted it to feel like a respite.
 We wanted everyone who walked through our doors to feel like their shoulders could drop, they could breathe deeply, and feel relaxed and calm while they spent time with us.
 It’s this feeling that we hope to cultivate in our kimono store, and one we hope you can cultivate in your own home — especially during this transitional fall season as we get ready to hibernate!

 While trends come and go, the things that make you feel good are such a wonderful place to start when creating a sanctuary out of your home.
 You don’t need to buy things that are trendy or decorate the way your family decorates.
 It’s so important to feel comfortable in your own space, and leaning into your taste is integral to that.
 When sisters Tiffany and Renee Tam, co-founders of KIM+ONO, opened their kimono store, they were building off a family business that had been 30 years in the making.
 Their parents already had shops in Chinatown full of beautiful, fun, traditional pieces.
 Every shelf was full and there was something to see around every corner.
 But for the Tam sisters, they prized minimalism and breath in their kimono store.
 They wanted to feature the airiness of their space, maximize the natural light, and give customers an experience focused on ease and comfort.
 While both styles are perfectly wonderful, it’s always important to stay true to how you want your space to feel.
 Think about the colors and textures that make you feel good, and then lean into those.
 You deserve to be surrounded by the things you find beautiful.